A class of singular control problems with tipping points: Dynamic Programming

-We now present our verification lemma, which is based on applying Itô's formula for the processes $(X^L_t,M^L_t)$ evolving on the {\it closed} set $\CJ$.
-Justifying Itô's formula on a closed set requires precisely defining some class of functions, which we subsequently denote by $\mathcal{R}(\CJ)$, to which it applies.
-To streamline the presentation, we refer the reader to Appendix \ref{Appendix:class} for the rigorous definition of this class.
+We now present our verification lemma, which is based on applying It\^o's formula for the processes $(X^L_t,M^L_t)$ evolving on the \textit{closed} set $\CJ$.
+Justifying It\^o's formula on a closed set requires precisely defining some class of functions, which we subsequently denote by $\mathcal {R}(\CJ)$, to which it applies.
+To streamline the presentation, we refer the reader to Appendix \ref{Appendix:class} for a rigorous definition of this class.